Why is there such a long wait to see a spine specialist?

 Why does Dr Zotti generally not accept referrals for patients without insurance?

-While some specialists are happy to see patients without insurance, Dr Zotti feels that there are more ethical pathways for specialist review already in place and that the cost of spinal surgery without insurance is beyond the reach of most Australians.
-Should a complication occur even if one can afford self-funded spinal surgery, the costs can dramatically increase and place large strains on the patient and their family.
+While some specialists are happy to see patients without insurance (and Dr Zotti previously did so for years), Dr Zotti feels that there are more ethical pathways for specialist review already in place.
+A common statement from patients without insurance is that they have the money to afford the total cost of surgery without insurance (which in itself is very high when one factors in the various components).
+For most, the cost of spinal surgery without insurance is beyond the reach of most Australians.
+Should a complication occur even if one can afford self-funded spinal surgery, the costs can dramatically increase (by a factor of potentially 10-20 times) and place large strains on the patient and their family - in other words, even if one can afford the initial surgery should problems arise care and choices become predicated on financial perspectives.
+Invariably, the costs can be so high that the patient then by necessity is required to go through the public system after the initial treatment in private.
 Dr Zotti also understands there is growing pressures to be reviewed by a specialists for welfare entitlements ("Disability Support Pension"), compassionate release of superannuation for non-surgical purposes and impairments from motor vehicle accidents (e.g. for whiplash).
 Dr Zotti prefers that patients seeking opinions on these matters see an alternative specialist as it is his preference as a surgeon to see and treat surgical candidates.

 Why does Dr Zotti not provide prescriptions of opioids for my chronic pain?